Imported from: Google Blogger site

 |

-Federal taxation wiped out the printing of private domestic currency (by the National Bank Act of 1863) and state bank currency (by the Internal Revenue Act of 1865).
-Consequently, NBNCo turned even more heavily to printing currency for countries outside the United States, especially in South America.
-Intervening uses of The Crossing are highly probable, but the next verifiable depiction can be found on a stock certificate of The Central Rail Road Company of Iowa, dated October 7, 1870.
+Taxation enacted under The National Bank Act of 1863 (and later Internal Revenue Act of 1865) purposely removed private domestic and state bank currency from circulation.
+Consequently, NBNCo turned heavily to printing currency for countries outside the United States, especially in South America.
+It seems likely that NBNCo used The Crossing on bank notes of other countries, but the main domestic use appears to have been on stocks and bonds.
+The first verifiable depiction of The Crossing I have found on American documents is on a stock certificate of The Central Rail Road Company of Iowa, dated October 7, 1870.

 - a train crosses a stone arch bridge left to right over a small creek